Updated on by Sarina

 You can at least clean your shoes with a brush every week or so or whenever you find it has got dirty.
 You can do this with all shoes, on a weekend, as a ritual.
 Cover all nooks and corners with the brush.
 Keep a newspaper to catch all the dirt.
 Throw it away and clean the brush when done.

-You can wash some of your shoes like canvas shoes ,plastic shoes, trainers – look at the care label ( if you have not discarded it) – this will tell you whether you can wash it or not.
+You can wash some of your shoes like canvas shoes, plastic shoes, trainers – look at the care label ( if you have not discarded it) – this will tell you whether you can wash it or not.

 Remove the laces and brush off the dirt before soaking them in a very mild detergent solution in cold water.
 Soak for 30 minutes.
 Rinse completely and then dry naturally.
 Stuff with plastic covers as they dry, to retain the shape.
-If there are hardened stains dip a soft bristled brush into detergent and use it to clean the outside of the shoe.
-Soles of shoes can be scrubbed hard with a brush.
+If there are hardened stains dip a soft-bristled brush into detergent and use it to clean the outside of the shoe.
+Soles of shoes can be scrubbed hard with a brush

 Store shoes the right way

-Keeping the shoes in an organised way in storage is another way to prevent dirt.
+Keeping the shoes in an organized way in storage is another way to prevent dirt.
 Store shoes in a covered shelf or bag.
 In fact, shoe bags made of natural fabrics like soft cotton is the best for shoe storage as they keep mold and dust out.

 Do not pile shoes on top of each other on the floor.
 All the shoes on top leave their dirt on the shoes and the shoe laces.